When Protest Goes Digital: Visibility Is Not the Same as Power

 In 2025, a wave of Gen Z protests swept from Indonesia to Nepal, all of it starting online.
 In Jakarta, students posted about Members of Parliament receiving housing allowances worth ten times the minimum wage.
 In Nepal, viral videos exposing politicians' children living lavishly on what appeared to be public money sparked nationwide outrage.
 When the government banned social media to suppress it, the streets filled within days, and the prime minister resigned within 48 hours.
 But in many other countries, the online campaigns faded once the initial attention passed.

 Reading about all of this brought me back to an earlier blog (From Chalkboards to Change) that looked at how protest creates pressure that institutions cannot simply route around.
-The question I kept coming back to was: pressure to do what, aimed at whom, sustained for how long.
-The Bangladesh 2024 protest had answers to all three.
-Many of the others did not.
-They used the same social media.
-What was missing was everything else.
+I wondered whether that pressure was landing on anyone with the power to change anything.
+The Bangladesh 2024 protest had worked out answers to that, even if not consciously.
+Many of the others had not.
+They had the same reach, the same tools, the same initial momentum.
+What was different was the level of preparation that had gone into everything the online campaign could not do on its own.

 And yet social media is useful early.
 It makes it fast and cheap to reach people who already care about something.
 The harder part is what comes after: turning attention into the kind of sustained pressure that changes how an institution spends its money or sets its policy.
 Scale alone has never been enough.
-The civil rights movements worked not because they were large but because they were organised in ways that made inaction too costly to sustain.
+The movements that actually changed things were not just visible.
+They made it harder for the people in power to do nothing.
+That is a different kind of pressure entirely, and it does not come from reach.

 Bangladesh in 2024 was a case in point, showing what it actually takes.
 Students demanded reform of a quota system that reserved 30% of civil service jobs for descendants of 1971 liberation war veterans.
 The demand was specific, the target identifiable, and the street presence made inaction costly for those in power.
 The Supreme Court eventually ruled in the protesters' favour.
 What began as a student protest became a nationwide uprising.